 Crypto futures are Derivative Products.
 Such products are a form of contract.
 In essence, futures form a commitment between two parties to either buy or sell an asset on a predetermined date, at a pre-established price.
 The agreement tracks an underlying; which in the case of crypto future is a Digital Token.

 At their core, futures contracts are a bet.
 They enable traders to wager upon the future price of an asset.
 Participants can either go long, therefore betting on a price advance, or go short if anticipating a drop.
 Traders going long agree to buy the asset on a specified date, and vice versa for short-sellers.
 On arrival of the contract’s expiration date, the parties settle, and the contract closes.

 Some futures markets also offer leverage, a strategy in which traders borrow capital to fund the contracts.
 In short, leverage grants exposure to larger positions without the need for funding the position upfront.

 Traders using leverage don’t need to match the total value of the contract.
 Instead, they can use leverage to secure a contract with a comparatively smaller equity stake; this is known as an initial margin.
 Should the position move against the trader, there is a maintenance margin level that must be adhered to in order to keep the position open.
 A breach of this level results in the position being liquidated.
-Leverage thresholds differ from exchange to exchange. iFinex Financial Technologies Limited (“Bitfinex”), for example, offers 100x leverage, which equates to USDt0 100 for every single USDt0 staked by the trader in equity, which also applies to Tether Gold/Tether pair (XAUTF0/USTF0).
+Leverage thresholds differ from exchange to exchange. iFinex Financial Technologies Limited (“Bitfinex”), for example, offers 100x leverage.
+It equates to USDt0 100 for every single USDt0 staked by the trader in equity, which also applies to Tether Gold/Tether pair (XAUTF0/USTF0).